eigerco/pallet-move/doc/tutorial.md

 Do the following steps in [polkadot.js][polkadotjs] GUI:
 * Switch to menu _Developer_->_Extrinsics_.
 * Select the Move pallet.
 Our template node is called `moveModule`.
-* For this pallet, choose extrinsic `publishModule(bytecode, gasLimit)`.
+* For this pallet, choose extrinsic `publishModule(bytecode, gasLimit)` and select `Bob` as the user who shall submit the transaction.

 Parameter explanation:
-* - __bytecode__ represents the compiled module bytecode.
+  - __bytecode__ represents the compiled module bytecode.
 Fill it up by uploading the compiled file `CarWash.mv` (from the previous compilation).
-* - __gasLimit__ - use the estimated optimal amount of gas for publishing this module from the previous subsection.
+  - __gasLimit__ - use the estimated optimal amount of gas for publishing this module from the previous subsection.
 Using less than that will make the extrinsic fail, while using more is unnecessary (and more costly).

 | ![polkadot.js_publish_module.png](assets/polkadot.js_publish_module.png) |
 |:--:|